miningwolf/docs/docs/wolfbuk/io/wolfscript/plugin/PluginManager.md

 ##### <a id='registerevents'></a>public  function __registerEvents__(listener, plugin)

-_Calls an event with the given details_
+_Registers all the events in the given listener class_

 Argument | Type | Description
 --- | --- | ---